alexay-nesterenko/pega-streaming-framework/README.md

   "sort|skip_default|required|set_default",
 )</code></pre>
 In this scenario the function receives two additional parameters:
 1. Reference to XML Stream rule to be used.
 Access to XML Stream rule is implemented through **D_Stream** node-level Data Page rule.
-This Data Page parses XML Stream rule "on-the-fly" and caches it as a **java.util.Map** object instance, so it can be reused for multiple transformations later.
+This Data Page parses XML Stream rule "on-the-fly" and caches it as a **java.util.Map** class instance, so it can be reused for multiple transformations later.
 2. Optionally, a list of additional transformation modes can be provided, which controls such aspects as elements sorting, preserving required fields, setting default values and so on.

 ## Challenges I ran into